Business Expense Policy

 Each advance is the personal obligation of the recipient receiving the funds until the expenses have been settled.
 The recipient of the funds is responsible for the proper record keeping of expenses incurred while conducting Dartmouth business and for settling any unused funds owed back to Dartmouth.
 Advances to employees must be accounted for through the Expense Report Request eForm with required documentation.

 Advances to students must be accounted for through the Payment Request eForm (select Business/Travel Expense).
 Due dates on advances are established at the time that the employee or student is issued the advance.
-The Payables Advance Payment Request eForm requires the recipient to declare when the trip, activity or event will have been completed.
-Advances must be settled within 120 days after returning from the trip or completing the activity or event.
-If a trip, activity or event has been canceled or has been postponed for more than ten business days, the entirety of the advance must be returned immediately.
+The Payment Request eForm requires the recipient to declare when the trip, activity or event is expected to be completed.
+Advances must be settled within 90 days after returning from the trip or completing the activity or event.
+If a trip, activity or event has been canceled or has been postponed for more than ten business days, the entire advance must be returned immediately.
 Employees and students have two options for returning unused advance funds.
-The preferred method is to use the Return Funds Payment process using a debit or credit card.
-If returning funds with a personal check the Advance Return Form must be completed and submitted with the entirety of the unused advance to the Cashier's Office.
+The preferred method is to use the Returning Funds to Dartmouth process using a debit or credit card.
+If returning funds with a personal check the Advance Return Form must be completed and submitted with the entire unused advance to the Cashier's Office.

 Expense Report Request eForm with required itemized receipts must be properly authorized and submitted for settlement of advances.
 Once the Expense Report Request eForm is submitted, and the iExpense Expense Report approved and processed, Dartmouth College will reimburse the individual for expenses which exceed advance.
 If the advance is greater than the expenses incurred, the individual must return the remaining balance.
 The preferred method is to use the Return Funds Payment process using a debit or credit card.
 If returning funds using personal check the Advance Return Form must be completed and submitted with the entirety of the unused advance to the Cashier's Office upon completion of the business expense report.
 Personal checks must be made out to the Trustees of Dartmouth College.
 Advance settlements must provide adequate documentation to substantiate the business expenses covered by the advance, as required by the IRS to avoid the reporting of advance payments as taxable income to the employee or student.